You are here

 In addition to our resources, SPA offers a range of direct support to HE providers across the UK, including an enquiries service and visits to HE providers.
 See our Enquiries page for more information.

-SPA is based at the Universities and Colleges Admissions Service (UCAS) in Cheltenham and our core funding is from UCAS.
+SPA is based at the Universities and Colleges Admissions Service (UCAS) in Cheltenham and our funding is from UCAS.
+In July 2017, UCAS announced its intention to withdraw funding from SPA, further information can be found on our Funding page.

 SPA was set up in 2006, following the Admissions to Higher Education Review Steering Group report, Fair admissions to higher education: recommendations for good practice (also known as the Schwartz report) in 2004.
 The report recommended that there should be a UK-wide central source of expertise and advice on admissions issues.
 This was taken forward by Universities UK (UUK) and GuildHE with the four UK funding councils.
 In 2005 an independent national Steering Group for SPA was established and in early 2006 Janet Graham was appointed as the programme’s Director.